leejones06/azure-intro-vm-setup/README.md

 ![Part2_2 READY](https://github.com/user-attachments/assets/6b1caae5-03db-449c-b208-1bdad5cde440)

 - For the “Image”, we’re going to select “Windows Server 2022”.
-For “Size”, choose a setting with at least 2 vcpu’s and 8 GiB’s of RAM.
+For “Size”, choose a setting with at least <i>2 vcpu’s</i> and <i>8 GiB’s of RAM</i>.

 - Create a “username” and “password” for the machine.

 - At the bottom, choose “Next: Disks”.
 Leave the “disks” page as is and choose “Next: Networking”.

 - On the networking page, make sure the correct “virtual network” is selected.
 Then scroll down and make sure “Delete public IP and NIC…” is checked.
 Leave everything else as is and select “Review + create”.
-If it passes Validation, choose “Create”.
+If it passes validation, choose “Create”.

 ![Part2_3 READY](https://github.com/user-attachments/assets/cd95bc79-f471-4388-aa3f-1a3793a0596c)

-<h4>Before we create our second VM, let’s set the server’s private IP address to static.</h4>
+<h4>Before we create the second VM, let’s set the server’s <i>private IP address</i>i> to "static".</h4>

 - On the VM page, open to your server's dashboard.